Combodo/iTop/readme.txt

 | ExecAsyncTask             | active  | 2013-03-28 10:32:27 | 2013-03-28 10:32:29 |     51 |   0.032 s |
 +---------------------------+---------+---------------------+---------------------+--------+-----------+

 2.4.
-Upgrading from 2.0.x
+Upgrading from 2.x.x
      --------------------
-The version 2.1.0 if fully compatible with 2.0.0, 2.0.1, 2.0.2 and 2.0.3.
-Due to few database changes, and new modules that have to be installed, you must run the setup when upgrading (whatever the original version).
+The version 2.2.0 if fully compatible with 2.0.0, 2.0.1, 2.0.2, 2.0.3 and 2.1.0.
+Due to few database changes,
+and new modules/files that have to be installed, you must run the setup when upgrading (whatever the original version).

 If the location of mysql binaries is in the "path", the setup proposes to perform a full backup of iTop (database + configuration file) using mysqldump.

-Here is how to upgrade, step by step, a 2.0.x instance of iTop:
+Here is how to upgrade, step by step, a 2.x.x instance of iTop:

 1) Do NOT overwrite the files from the previous version.
 Expand the content of the "web" directory of the new package into a new directory on the web server.